 Mentors are welcome from any profession, industry or occupation.
-Our corporate partners support the program by engaging identified employee groups to become mentors and facilitating an information session for interested employees.
-Our community partners also support the recruitment of individual mentors to the program.
+Our employer partners support the program by engaging identified employee groups to become mentors and facilitating an information session for interested employees.
+Our service delivery partners also support the recruitment of individual mentors to the program.

 While our mentee pool consists of a wide range of occupations, the highest demand for mentors is from the following fields:

 - Engineering – including occupations such as Electrical, Electronic, Mechanical, Civil and Chemical, Construction Managers and/or Architects

 - Supply Chain – including occupations such as Transportation, Purchasing and Sales Managers, Purchasing Officers and Wholesale Technical Sales Specialists

 - Science– including occupations such as Chemists, Biologists and Related Scientists, Natural and Applied Science Policy Researchers, Consultants and Program Officers

 Mentors in The Mentoring Partnership program gain as much as they give.